rperce/ingress-screenshot/README.md

 With the above in hand, edit the newly created `default.cfg` to your liking and name it something unique.
 The configuration options are detailed below.

+Finally, run the software with
+    ./run.rb -c <config>

 Configuration
 -------------